aaronsmithdev/2600MultiCart/README.md

 20. Now you have a choice.
 The dip-switch and reset-button can be placed facing either side of the PCB.
 I decided to have these components on the side that faces you when inserting the cart.
 21. Note: The resistor at R3 connects to the LED in the latest revision.
 Neither of these need to be populated at the moment.
 Once a cart is ready, the led will be used to indicate power.

+### Print a case

+22. Use your 3D printer to print the included case.
+Note that supports and some sanding may be rquired.

 ### Play some games

-21. Line up the cart with the pins on the 2600+ and insert the MultiCart.
+23. Line up the cart with the pins on the 2600+ and insert the MultiCart.
 Make sure the orientation is correct.
 The side with the Pico and ICs should face away from you if you are in front of your console.
-22. Turn on the Atari-2600+.
+24. Turn on the Atari-2600+.
 A game should load
-23. To change games, simply change the dip-switches, then hit the `reset` button.
+25. To change games, simply change the dip-switches, then hit the `reset` button.
 A new game should load.

 ### In Development

-24. Wifi with a Pico-W and MQTT to transfer ROMs.
+26. Wifi with a Pico-W and MQTT to transfer ROMs.
    - current WIFI build is unstable.
 ROM timing needs additional work.
-26. Making a case.
+27. Making a better case